-A number of Commonwealth Nations, though not yet a majority, have joined in a growing global effort to recognize October as "Cybersecurity Awareness Month."
-A simple but effective concept, Cybersecurity Awareness Month is an annual public campaign, recognized now in dozens of countries, setting aside the month of October to focus on educating citizens about how to stay safe online.
-While it is just one example of a public campaign focused on this issue, there are several reasons why the recognition of Cybersecurity Awareness Month provides an effective structure for promoting meaningful awareness in keeping with the principles outlined above.
+A number of Commonwealth nations, though not yet a majority, have joined in a growing global effort to recognise October as "Cybersecurity Awareness Month" each year.
+A simple but effective concept, Cybersecurity Awareness Month is an annual public campaign that sets aside the month of October to focus on educating citizens about how to stay safe online.
+Nations that recognise the month generally have a government agency or authority responsible for facilitating and coordinating events and engagements throughout the month to highlight the importance of cybersecurity awareness and to focus on areas of particular concern.
+In addition, private sector partners, and even other governments, that recognise the month often collaborate in developing and supporting programming for it.